 - Improper nutrition

-- Inability to move or suddenly reduced mobility
+- Inability to move or sudden reduction in mobility

 - Awkward bending or writhing of the body